thedigitalkern/jamdocs/docs/editing-in-forestry.md

 ## Various Media Platforms to include in your Marketing Mix - Increase your Reach

-A marketing mix often refers to E. Jerome McCarthy's four Ps: product, price, placement, and promotion.
+"A marketing mix often refers to E. Jerome McCarthy's four Ps: product, price, placement, and promotion.
 The different elements of a marketing mix work in conjunction with one another.
-Consumer-centric marketing mixes incorporate a focus on customers into their approaches.
+Consumer-centric marketing mixes incorporate a focus on customers into their approaches." - Quoted from _BUSINESS  MARKETING ESSENTIALS_ - "Marketing Mix" By [WILL KENTON](https://www.investopedia.com/contributors/53661/ "Will Kenton - Developed Investopedia's Anxiety Index and its performance marketing content initiative") - [https://www.investopedia.com/terms/m/marketing-mix.asp](https://www.investopedia.com/terms/m/marketing-mix.asp "https://www.investopedia.com/terms/m/marketing-mix.asp")

 * ICC India - Federation House, Tansen Marg, New Delhi 110 001- India
   * Tel: +91 11 23322472 / 23738760